Human alignment of neural network representations: Experiments

 \subsection{Consistency of results across different datasets}

 \aftersubsection

-Although the multi-arrangement task is quite different from the triplet odd-one-out task, we observe similar results for both human similarity judgment datasets that leverage this task (see \Figref{fig:rsa-many-variables}).
-Again, ImageNet accuracy is not correlated with the degree of human alignment, and objective function and training data, but not architecture or model size, have a substantial impact.
+Although the multi-arrangement task is notably different from the triplet odd-one-out task, we observe similar results for both human similarity judgment datasets that leveraged this task (see \Figref{fig:rsa-many-variables}).
+Again, ImageNet accuracy does not appear to be correlated with the degree of human alignment; the Spearman rank correlation is weakly negative but not statistically significant.
+The models' objective function and pretraining data, but not their architecture or the number of parameters (i.e. model size), significantly affect the correspondence between model choices and the human similarity judgments.

 \beforesubsection